anoma/namada/docs/src/explore/design/ledger/governance.md

 Anoma introduce a governance mechanism to propose and apply protocol changes with and without the need for an hard fork.
 Anyone holding some M1T will be able to prosose some changes to which delegators and validator will cast their yay or nay votes.
 Governance on Anoma supports both signaling and voting mechanism.
 The difference between the the two, is that the former is needed when the changes require an hard fork.
 In cases where the chain is not able to produce blocks anymore, Anoma relies an off chain signaling mechanism to agree on a common strategy.

-## Governance & Treasury addresses
+## Governance & SlashFund addresses

 Governance introduce two internal address with their corresponding native vps:
 - Governance address, which is in charge of validating on-chain proposals and votes
-- Treasury address, which is in charge of holding treasury funds
+- SlashFund address, which is in charge of holding slashed funds

 Also, it introduces some protocol parameters:
 - `min_proposal_fund`